sakthivelan21/problem-solving/README.md

 + rising sequence problem in python
 + two dimensional array using dynamic memory allocation in c
 + two 2d array passing as parameter in c
++ bin to hexadecimal in c with dynamic memory allocation and concatenation of arrays